yannickseurin/crypto-book/src/cryptographic-notions/bls-signatures.md

 \]
 Then, the condition that messages should be different can safely be lifted [[BNN07](../references.md#BNN07)].

-This, however, precludes an interesting optimization of the verification in case all messages are equal.[^multi] Indeed, when $m_0 = m_1 = \cdots = m_{n-1} = m$, Eq. $\eqref{1}$ simplifies to
+This, however, precludes an interesting optimization of the verification in case all messages are equal.{{footnote: The setting where all users sign the exact same message requires a primitive slightly different from an aggregate signature scheme called a *multisignature* scheme.}}
+Indeed, when $m_0 = m_1 = \cdots = m_{n-1} = m$, Eq. $\eqref{1}$ simplifies to
 \[
  e(S, G_2) = e(H(m), {\textstyle \sum_{i=0}^{n-1}} X_i). \label{2} \tag{2}